 PreKindergarten Registration and Preregistration

-For the 2017 - 2018 school year, children entering prekindergarten must be four years old on or before September 1, 2017.
+Pre-registration for the 2019-20 school year will be held at each elementary campus beginning Wednesday, April 17, 2019.
+Please contact the campus assigned to your home address for more details.
+For the 2019 - 2020 school year, children entering prekindergarten must be four years old on or before September 1, 2019.
 Due to Texas state law on age requirements, no exceptions will be made.
 The district provides half-day prekindergarten for qualifying students.

 Since not every school has a prekindergarten program, parents may call the neighborhood elementary school to help determine the school in which to register their child.